NHSDigital/dtos-capability-generator/README.md

 [![CI/CD Pull Request](https://github.com/nhs-england-tools/repository-template/actions/workflows/cicd-1-pull-request.yaml/badge.svg)](https://github.com/nhs-england-tools/repository-template/actions/workflows/cicd-1-pull-request.yaml)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=repository-template&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=repository-template)

 This simple javascript library is used to pull data from the capability model and generate confluence pages directly.
-It does so by pulling data from an archi model and assumes therefore the model exists on your local machine.
-For reference on how to setup the archi model, refer to these [guidelines](https://nhsd-confluence.digital.nhs.uk/display/DTS/Archi+Set+Up+for+collaborative+work)
+It does so by pulling data from an ArchiMate model and assumes therefore the model exists on your local machine.
+For reference on how to setup the ArchiMate model, refer to these [guidelines](https://nhsd-confluence.digital.nhs.uk/display/DTS/Archi+Set+Up+for+collaborative+work)

-This program is designed to run as a github action from the Archi model to generate the two outputs below
+This program is designed to run as a GitHub action from the ArchiMate model to generate the two outputs below

 - One view is from a Capability perspective and will update the pages under [here](https://nhsd-confluence.digital.nhs.uk/display/DTS/Stages)
 - The other view is from a Product perspective and populates the contents under [here](https://nhsd-confluence.digital.nhs.uk/display/DTS/Products)

-However it can be run locally if the Archi file is present.
+However it can be run locally if the ArchiMate file is present.

 ## Table of Contents